run-x/opta-docs/content/en/Reference/azurerm/service_modules/azure-k8s-service.md

  Default {'cpu': 100, 'memory': 128}
 - `public_uri` - Optional.
 The full domain to expose your app under as well as path prefix.
 Must be the full parent domain or a subdomain referencing the parent as such: "dummy.{parent[domain]}/my/path/prefix"
  Default []
+- `keep_path_prefix` - Optional.
+Should we keep the prefix path which you set in the public uri when forwarding requests to your service?
+Default False
 - `links` - Optional.
 A list of extra IAM role policies not captured by Opta which you wish to give to your service.
 Default []

 ## Outputs